 Interagency coordination, spurred by the REMOVE Act, will expand research on carbon removal and help integrate and embed carbon removal priorities in federal agencies’ annual budgets.
 Photo by Louis Velazquez/Unsplash

-The REMOVE Act stands apart when compared to other legislative actions on carbon removal efforts because of its key focus on a whole-of-government, cross agency approach to financially invest in responsible and equitable CDR deployment.
-The knowledge and resources to emerge from this cross-cutting approach have the potential to lay the groundwork for widespread CDR deployment in the coming decades as its need grows alongside rising impacts of climate change.
+The REMOVE Act stands apart from other legislative actions on carbon removal efforts because of its key focus on a whole-of-government, cross-agency approach to financially invest in responsible CDR deployment.
+The knowledge and resources expected to emerge could lay the groundwork for widespread CDR deployment in the coming decades as its need grows alongside increasing impacts of climate change.